Header image courtesy of Grace Chong

 The rest of the journey back to the pier is relatively straight-forward, with the only confusing part being that the path cuts right into a family-run restaurant.
 The owner is friendly and will direct you onwards, after which the path will bring you down some stairs into an area with some old, dilapidated buildings.
 Follow the path to the left through the archway and you will end up back where you started at the ferry pier.

-This guide will only cover the main attractions, which Tin Hau Temple and the Conch Rock (also known as the Snail Rock), although visitors can continue by hopping onto a trail that will loop you around the north side of the island.
+This guide will only cover the main attractions, which includes Tin Hau Temple and the Conch Rock (also known as the Snail Rock), although visitors can continue by hopping onto a trail that will loop you around the north side of the island.

 After disembarking from the boat, make your way to the left side of the island.
 As the inner shoreline is curved, you will get an awesome view of the entire path to get to the Tin Hau Temple that will take you past Ming Kee Seafood Restaurant and a handful of small Hong Kong-style eateries.
 There are some beautiful repainted buildings along the way that are perfect for a little Instagram shot as well.

 Tin Hau Temple sits on the west side of the island, facing the bay of Tai Wan.
 Given that the island of Po Toi is more than an hour from the mainland, it’s no surprise the villagers have relied on Tin Hau, the goddess of the sea, for protection.
 There are no official records for the constriction of the temple, but it was renovated in 1893 and regularly maintained.
 Each year for the Tin Hau Festival, an opera stage is temporarily built for the occasion.
-Outside, there is a small seating area for the weary traveler to take pictures against the backdrop of the ocean.
+Outside, there is a small seating area for the weary traveller to take pictures against the backdrop of the ocean.

 A few steps to the left of the temple (when facing the temple) is The Conch.
 As you head back towards the centre of the island, you should see the option to take the hiking trail to continue your loop around the northern side of the island, marked with a yellow sign.
 If not, keep going forward to hit up Routes 1 and 2, or stop for a quick bite!